Metformin and saxagliptin

 How should I take metformin and saxagliptin?

-This medicine is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, and eye care.
-Follow your diet, medication, and exercise routines very closely.
+This medicine is only part of a complete treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.